jessbudd/portfolio-site/src/site/reading.md

 - Bridget Jone's Baby by Helen Fielding
 - Eat Pray Die by Chelsea Field :heart_eyes:
 - Poison is the New Black by Chelsea Field :heart_eyes:
-- Poison and Predjudice by Chelsea Field :heart_eyes:
+- Poison and Predjudice by Chelsea Field
 - The Hunger Pains by Chelsea Field
 - The Heist by Lee Goldberg & Janet Evanovich
 - The Chase by Lee Goldberg & Janet Evanovich